 Sample Asthma Action Plan

 Depression, Mental Health Hospitalization, Substance Dependence?

 Depression is a serious medical condition.
 It is more than just a temporary mood of feeling sad or blue.
-It can significantly affect one's thoughts, feelings, behaviors, mood and even physical health.
+It can significantly affect your thoughts, feelings, behaviors, mood and even physical health.
 Medication intervention can be an important part of treatment for ongoing depression that has a biological component.

 For additional information see the National Alliance on Mental Illness (NAMI)

 Mental Health specialists provide comprehensive mental health services for patients of all ages.

 If you are hospitalized for any reason including mental health it is very important to follow up with your doctor for ongoing treatment recommendations.

 It is very important to follow your doctor’s treatment recommendations or seek help if you have questions or concerns.